dvanvolk/picture_frame_server/README.md

 ### Finding your HA entity IDs

-Go to **Settings → Devices & Services → Entities** in Home Assistant and search for your camera, weather, doorbell sensors, and media player.
+Go to **Settings → Devices & Services → Entities** in Home Assistant and search for your camera, weather, doorbell sensors, media player, temperature sensors, and moon sensor.
 The entity ID is shown in the detail panel (e.g. `camera.reolink_front_door`).

 For Reolink cameras, common entity IDs are:
 | Entity | Typical ID |